 So I left NYC to come back to California at age 21 to feel safe.
 My mom and sister had moved back to California.
 You may start to see a theme here with all the moving.
 Not sure yet what that theme is exactly.

 Here we are again in California.

-I didn’t know what I wanted so I went back to acting school.
-This one was different than my earlier affair with acting.
+Back to acting school I went.
+This time was different than my earlier affair with acting.
 This was a serious, and I mean serious, two year Meisner Technique Program.
-We did not jump up and down yelling Energy and Enthusiasm, I can tell you that.

 After the training ending I was 23 or 24 years old and when people would ask me what I did as I tool their order for veggie burgers or chicken pot pies, I would say I am an actor and do you want anything to drink with that?

 Most people assumed I was an actress.
 Part of the territory of waitering in L.A.
 I suppose.

 I wasn’t doing much about this acting business except charming people that came in and making them laugh and hoping that one would stop and say…